 Activities with the potential to reduce instream flows or reduce sources of cold water, including cold water refugia.

-This policy in no way limits the State Water Board or Regional Water Board’s authority and discretion to develop riparian management measures and other measures as appropriate and necessary for a specific land use, activity, or geographic area, and in consideration of existing regulatory and non-regulatory programs in place that provide temperature protections.
+This policy in no way limits the State Water Board or North CoastRegional Water Board’s authority and discretion to develop riparian management measures and other measures as appropriate and necessary for a specific land use, activity, or geographic area, and in consideration of existing regulatory and non-regulatory programs in place that provide temperature protections.

-The Regional Water Board shall take the following actions to achieve temperature objectives and implement temperature TMDLs, including EPA-established TMDLs:
+The North CoastRegional Water Board shall take the following actions to achieve temperature objectives and implement temperature TMDLs, including U.S. EPA-established TMDLs: